Henry Knight: It's a strange place, the Hollow. Makes you feel so cold inside, so afraid.

-Sherlock Holmes: Look at the jumper he's wearing.
-Hardly worn.
+Sherlock Holmes: Look at the jumper he's wearing, hardly worn.
 Clearly he's uncomfortable in it.
-Maybe it's because of the material; more likely the hideous pattern, suggesting it's a present, probably Christmas.
-So he wants into his mother's good books.
+Maybe it's because of the material; more likely the hideous pattern.
+Suggests it's a present.
+Probably Christmas.
+So, he wants into his mother's good books.
 Why?
 Almost certainly money.
-He's treating her to a meal but his own portion is small.
-That means he wants to impress her, but he's trying to economise on his own food.
+He's treating her to a meal, but his own portion is small.
+That means he wants to impress her, but he's trying to economize on his own food.

 Dr. John Watson: Well, maybe he's just not hungry.

-Sherlock Holmes: No, small plate.
+Sherlock Holmes: No. Small plate.
 Starter.
 He's practically licked it clean.
 She's nearly finished her pavlova.
-If she'd treated him, he'd have as much as he wanted.
-He's hungry all right, and not well off - you can tell that by the state of his cuffs and shoes.
+If she'd treated him, he'd have had as much as he wanted.
+He's hungry, all right.
+And not well off.
+You can tell that by the state of his cuffs and shoes.

-Sherlock Holmes: "How d'you know she's his mother?"
+Sherlock Holmes: "How do you know she's his mother?"
 Who else would give him a Christmas present like that?
 Well, it could be an aunt or an older sister, but mother's more likely.
 Now, he was a fisherman.
-Scarring pattern on his hands, very distinctive - fish hooks.
+The scarring pattern on his hands is very distinctive.
+Fish hooks.
 They're all quite old now, which suggests he's been unemployed for some time.
 Not much industry in this part of the world, so he's turned to his widowed mother for help.

 [Again, imitating John:]

 Sherlock Holmes: "Widowed?"
-Yes, obviously.
-She's got a man's wedding ring on a chain round her neck - clearly her late husband's and too big for her finger.
+Yes.
+Obviously.
+She's got a man's wedding ring on a chain around her neck, clearly her late husband's and too big for her finger.
 She's well-dressed but her jewellery's cheap.
-She could afford better, but she's kept it - sentimental.
-Now, the dog: tiny little hairs all over the leg from where it gets a little bit too friendly, but no hairs above the knees, suggesting it's a small dog, probably a terrier.
+She could afford better, but she's kept it.
+Sentimental.
+Now, the dog.
+Tiny little hairs all over the leg from where it gets a little bit too friendly.
+But no hairs above the knees, suggesting it's a small dog, probably a terrier.
 In fact, it is a West Highland terrier called Whisky.